Price per 1x Amorphophallus konjac tuber. Various sizes available.

-Ultimately, the tubers can become very large with a diamter of 30cm and weigh 10kg!
-Tubers with a diameter of 8 – 10cm are capable of flowering.
-Tubers of this size are highly sought after and command high prices.
+Ultimately, the tubers can become very large with a diamter of 30cm and weigh 10kg.
+Tubers with a diameter of 8 – 10cm are potentially capable of flowering, and at this size are highly sought after and command high prices.

-Amorphophallus konjac produces a single, ornate leaf on a petiole up to 1m tall.
-If the tuber is large enough and contains enough food reserves, it will produce a remarkable inflorescence on top of a tall stem.
+Making a single ornate leaf on a petiole up to 1m tall, or if the tuber is large enough and contains the necessary food reserves, it will produce a remarkable inflorescence on top of a tall stem.
 Once seen, this is a flower you’ll never forget!
 Spathe colour is brownish on the outside and bright purple on the inside.
-And as for the smell, well, it’s best left unmentioned!
+And as for the smell, well, it’s best left unmentioned.